roboll/vim-cp/README.md

 ## license

-!!todo apply a license
+MIT

 ## commands

-the `:UpdateClasspath` command is provided to update the classpath of the nearest module, found based on conventions of the build tool.
+the `:CP<...>` commands are provided to update the classpath of the nearest module, found based on conventions of the build tool.

 ## classpath scopes